jfcloutier/karma_system/design_notes/assessing.md

 ## Evaluating goal achievement

-A goal's target is a property/relation to be experienced.
+A goal's target is a property/relation to be experienced (or no longer experienced) via taking planned actions.

-An object in a property or relation is the opaque synthesis (opaque to other CAs) of one or more observations made by the CA.
+An experience is a property or relation synthesized from observations (the evidence for the experience).
+An object of experience (orgin and/or value) keeps that evidence as a list of observation IDs.
+This list is known only to the experiencing CA.

 The types of properties/relations a CA experiences (and also observes as experiences of its umwelt) are:

-* activation(Object, Value) - a property - the value is the number of executions
+* activation(Object, Value) - a property - the value is the number of executions, Object is [observation{origin:object{type:dynamic_ca, id:Source}, kind:activation, value:GoalId-TimeframeIndex, confidence:1.0, by:CA}, ...]
-* count(Object, Value) - a property - the value is 1, 2, 3 or many (initially > 1) - the number of observations "in" the Object
+* count(Object, Value) - a property - the value is 1, 2, 3 or many (initially > 1) - the number of observations making up the Object
 * more(Object1, Object2) - a relation - the set of observations (Object1) is larger than another (Object2)
 * unchanged(Object, Value)- a property - the value is 2, 3 or `many` (the number of contiguous, prior timeframes with the same observation)
 * trend(Object, Value)- a property - the value is `up` or `down` or `ended` (characterization of the change in value between prior and current related observations)

+A goal is to persist, terminate or create an experience.

-A goal for the CA is achieved if its targeted property/relation is realized as an experience of the CA.
+A goal for the CA is achieved if its targeted property/relation is realized as an experience of the CA that is either made present or absent.

 It is realized if the value of the current experience is the one targeted and the observation(s) in a targeted experience match the observation(s) in a current experience.